Business leaders urge organisations to talk about mental health

-Mind is supporting Business in the Community’s new Workwell Mental Health Champions Group, whose inaugural report Mental Health: We’re Ready to Talk, was published yesterday (Monday, 31 March), as part of their campaign to end the culture of silence that surrounds mental health in the workplace.
+Mind is supporting Business in the Community’s new Workwell Mental Health Champions Group, whose inaugural report Mental Health: We’re Ready to Talk (the link to this external content from BITC.org has expired) , was published yesterday (Monday, 31 March), as part of their campaign to end the culture of silence that surrounds mental health in the workplace.

 The report has been developed by Business in The Community (BITC) in association with Mind, the Work Foundation and the Chartered Institute of Personnel and Development (CIPD); and outlines how businesses which prioritise employee wellbeing reap rewards - including improved employee motivation, reduced sickness absence rates, greater staff retention rates and productivity.